-As you would expect from a workshop that specialises in highly collectable machines, the level of fit and finish on the CR950 is astonishing.
-Gianluca selected a special 'mirror effect' paint resulting in a deep rich finish similar to that you'd see on a grand piano.
+As you would expect from a workshop that specialises in highly collectable machines, the level of fit and finish on their Motor Guzzi CR950 is astonishing.
+Gianluca selected a special ‘mirror effect’ paint resulting in a deep rich finish similar to that you’d see on a grand piano.
 Touches of brass complement the gold of the paint scheme and anything that was once old looks like new again thanks to countless hours of skilled restoration.
 Gianluca and his team spent 4 months piecing the bike together which has now been sold on to fund their next project.
 If the CR950 is anything to go by you can count on their next build as being nothing short of breathtaking.

 Read more like this